Content Gating

 Definition

-Content gating is the practice of restricting access to digital content until a reader provides something in return, typically an email address or other contact information.
-The content sits behind a "gate" that opens only after the viewer completes a form or meets a specific condition.
-This technique turns passive readers into identifiable leads by creating a value exchange between publisher and audience.
+Content gating is the practice of restricting access to digital content until a reader provides something in return — typically an email address, contact details, or payment.
+The content sits behind a "gate" that opens only after the viewer completes a specific action such as filling out a form, entering a password, or purchasing access.
+This value exchange transforms anonymous readers into identifiable leads or paying customers, making gating a cornerstone of B2B lead generation and content monetization strategies.

 Why It Matters